iqb-berlin/teststudio-lite-setup/README.md

 In the admin section of the application (gear wheel icon), you find 'Editoren/Player' to upload code for editors and players.
 These modules enable editing and preview of pages/tasks.

 ## SSL
+All communication to your server should be SSL/TLS based - most browsers will deny or at least hinder unit download.
 For a setup using SSL certificates (HTTPS connection), the certificates need to be placed under _config/certs_, and their name to be put in _config/cert_config.yml_.
+Please decide early upon ssl or not, because the installation process varies.

 ## Updating
 Run the script _update.sh_ in the root directory.
 This will compare your local component versions with the latest release and can update and restart the software stack.